ansys/pyansys-dev-guide/doc/source/library_description/packaging.rst

 .. code::

-  git checkout -b release/0.x.x
+  git checkout -b release/MAJOR.MINOR

-Change the version number in the _version file.
+Bump the version number in the ``_version`` file to ``MAJOR.MINOR.PATCH``.
-Commit and push your changes.
+Commit and push your changes and then create the tag:
-Create the tag.

 .. code::

-  git commit -am "Increase version to 0.x.x" && git tag v0.x.x && git push --tags
+  git commit -am "Increase version to v<MAJOR.MINOR.PATCH>" git tag v<MAJOR.MINOR.PATCH>
+  git push --tags

 Finally, following this tag creation, the workflow responsible for the distribution will be automatically triggered.